minormakerslab/minormakerslab/about.md

 <img src= "./assets/Kick-off-week-visual-1.png" alt="visual" width="600"/><br> *Image by Kristin Jakubek*

+**Exploring materials futures** is understood as collectively imagine and prototype sustainable practices around material exploration, production, and consumption.

 This minor challenges you to think critically about the way you make and design.
 You acquire hands-on knowledge and skills that enable you to experience how things might be made differently and discover alternatives to reduce the environmental impact of man-made things.